anthonypz/InstaBrew/README.md

 ## Optimizations

-One of the steps that I took that made a huge difference in the loading speed of the web app is optimizing the image assets using Cloudinary.
-This allowed me to deliver next-gen image formats like WebP and AVIF, keeping the size of most pages below 100 Kilobytes.
+One of the steps that I took that made a huge difference in my app's loading speed is optimizing the image assets using Cloudinary.
+This allowed me to deliver next-gen image formats like WebP and AVIF while keeping the size of nearly all pages below 100 Kilobytes.
+Image uploads from users are transformed before being stored on Cloudinary using a custom preset so that no single image holds back the loading speed of the feed page.
 Another step that made a big difference was switching hosting providers.
-Using fly.io allowed my app to load instantly instead of previously waiting a few seconds.
+Using fly.io allowed my app to load and respond instantaneously.

-In the next update, I would like to transform and optimize each user's image before storing them using Cloudinary's API.

 ## Lessons Learned: